nghttp2/nghttp2/doc/programmers-guide.rst

 itself using the callbacks (e.g., :type:`nghttp2_on_frame_send_callback`).

+RST_STREAM has special side effect when it is submitted by `nghttp2_submit_rst_stream()`.
+It cancels all pending HEADERS and DATA frames whose stream ID matches the one in the RST_STREAM frame.
+This may cause unexpected behaviour for the application in some cases.
 For example, suppose that application wants to send RST_STREAM after sending response HEADERS and DATA.
 Because of the reason we mentioned above, the following code does not work: